maorfr/helm-inject/README.md

 ### Notes

 * Not all `helm upgrade` flags are added.
 If you need any other flags from `helm upgrade` - you are welcome to open an issue, or even submit a PR.
-* If you need any flags for the injector - use the `--inject-flags` flag.
+* If you want to pass any flags to the injector - use the `--inject-flags` flag.
 * If you are using the `--kube-context` flag, you need to change it to `--kubecontext`, since helm plugins [drop this flag](https://github.com/helm/helm/blob/master/docs/plugins.md#a-note-on-flag-parsing).